grafana/k6build/README.md

 updating it.
 The s3-lock-* parameters allows to fine-tune this process.

 Note: There are no guarantees the global lock will prevent concurrent builds, but it lowers the probability of this happing.
-Given that building the binary is an indenpontent operation, this is poses not risk.
+Given that building the binary is an indenpontent operation, this poses not risk.